 Zach is excited to join our year round team as Athletic Director.
 He brings with him a wealth of experience and is passionate about the camp experience and the benefits it can have on children.
 Zach is committed to the Willow Lake Day Camp philosophy of believing the best way to coach sports is to help campers build confidence while teaching fundamentals in a fun, safe and supportive environment.

-Zach is an avid Jets and Yankees fan and resides in Hoboken with his wife.
+Zach is an avid Jets and Yankees fan and resides with his wife and daughter.

 Rachel Jaffe – Staffing Director

 Rachel graduated from Ramapo College and has been involved in summer camp her entire life.
 After college, she was a Montessori preschool teacher and dedicated her summers to camp as a Program Director.
 She began her camp journey at the age of 5 and turned her passion into her profession.
 She has been a Camp Director at a day camp in New Jersey for the past 6 years and is excited to be a part of the Willow Lake family!
 Rachel loves the camp environment and believes that it is a place where kids can thrive and be themselves.

 Siobhan grew up in Englewood, NJ, but really believes that a lot of her development was really done in the Pocono Mountains attending and working at residential camps.
 The six summers she spent as a camper showed her that she always wanted camp to be a part of her life, and the best way to do that was to make it her career!
 In 2022 she graduated with honors from Manhattan College with a degree in Psychology.